jayesh3103/AlgoJourney/49A/README.md

-# 🕵️ A. Sleuth — Codeforces Daily Challenge
+# 🕵️ Sleuth — Codeforces Daily Challenge

 Welcome to today’s challenge in **AlgoJourney**!
 Vasya’s friends have had enough of his endless detective questions — so you, the coder, must automate their answers.